mason-krause/wetrade/docs/getting-started.rst

 In order to access the E-Trade API, you'll need to follow the 4 steps detailed on the `E-Trade developer getting started page <https://developer.etrade.com/getting-started/>`__ then request an API key through `the linked page <https://us.etrade.com/etx/ris/apikey/>`__.
-It's also recommended that you enable real-time data in the `the subscription center <https://us.etrade.com/etx/pxy/my-profile/subscription-center/>`__ so that you don't receive delayed quotes.
+It's also recommended that you enable real-time data in `the subscription center <https://us.etrade.com/etx/pxy/my-profile/subscription-center/>`__ so that you don't receive delayed quotes.